joinpursuit/Pursuit-Core-iOS/fundamentals/optionals/README.md

 }
 ```

 The simplicity of force unwrapping comes at a price, however.
 Our app will crash if we force unwrap an optional whose value is `nil`.
-By using this approach we will be throwing away the saftey feature that optionals give us: the ability to check their values for `nil`.
+By using this approach we are throwing away the safety feature that optionals give us: the ability to check their values for `nil`.

 We can return to the problem above and use force unwrapping to assign the _value inside_ `alternateTitle` to `bookTitle`: